Krutarth-Raval/Krutarth-Raval/README.md

 🎓 B.Voc IT & ITES (2023–2026)
 💻 MERN Stack Developer | 🎬 React Front-End Developer

 I'm passionate about crafting modern, responsive web experiences and building full-stack applications that are both efficient and user-friendly.
 I enjoy working across the stack and continuously learning tools that help bring great ideas to life.
+**Currently working on self-projects using the MERN stack to sharpen my development skills.**

 ---